 Creating PowerPoint presentations is a common assignment for high school and college students.
-They have become an important part of evaluating students for their final grade, much like coursework or research papers.
+They have become an important part of evaluating students for their final grades, much like coursework or research papers.

 But unlike the two, you don’t have to present information in MS Word or another word processing software, but as PowerPoint slides.
 The power of PowerPoint lies in the ability to incorporate oral, visual, and written elements of communication.